rust-lang/blog.rust-lang.org/content/call-for-testing-build-dir-layout-v2.md

 The layout of final artifacts within [target dir](https://doc.rust-lang.org/cargo/reference/build-cache.html).

+Nesting of build artifacts under the profile and the target tuple, if specified.

 ## What is changing?

 We are switching from organizing by content type to scoping the content by the package name and a hash of the build unit and its inputs.